 Dedicated Marketing Emails for Your Social Media Activity

-Email marketing doesn’t start and end with a newsletter – email marketing encompasses lots of different types of emails.
-You can go a step further and, if it fits your business, you could try to run a series of emails with sections dedicated to different social media channels.
+Email marketing doesn’t start and end with a newsletter – email marketing encompasses many different types of emails.
+You can go a step further and if it fits your business, you could try to run a series of emails with sections dedicated to different social media channels.

-In one email you can talk about Instagram, and highlight your content there, the next time you can write about Facebook and what benefits your subscribers would get if they connected with you there.
+In one email, you can discuss Instagram and highlight your content there.
+The next time you can write about Facebook and what benefits your subscribers would get if they connected with you there.
 Tailor the content to represent your business and your goals – whether it’s establishing a presence in a new channel or if it’s growing brand recognition in an already well-used channel.

 Try Launching a Social Media Roundup Email

-If your business relies heavily on social media, and you are posting new content often, have a strong following and engagement, you should try testing out a social media digest email.
+If your business relies heavily on social media, and you post new content often and have a strong following and engagement, you should try testing out a social media digest email.
 Share your most successful posts or tweets.
-It can also be engaging for the part of your subscribers who aren’t your social followers too – they can see the content without being on these social media platforms.
+It can also be engaging for the part of your subscribers who aren’t your social followers, too – they can see the content without being on these social media platforms.
 Maybe, you can even encourage them to sign up!

 Promote Your Social Contests

 If you rely on social contests, don’t forget to promote them to your email subscribers too!
-You can definitely get some good engagement for those emails, and encourage your subscribers to follow you across the different social media platforms.
-Everybody likes a good competition!
+You can definitely get some good engagement for those emails and encourage your subscribers to follow you across the different social media platforms.
+Everybody likes good competition!